mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 >
 > – From *Treasury of the True Dharma Eye: Dōgen’s Shōbōgenzō, Volume I-VII*, by the Sōtō Zen Text Project, p.
 156.

+At this point, we can probably guess at least one “vulgar tale” in the *Platform Sutra* that “erases the sage’s intent.”

-It seems that at least in some circles, it has always been understood that the *Platform Sutra* contains revisions by more than one person, some of which are problematic.
+So it seems that at least in some circles, it has always been understood that the *Platform Sutra* contains revisions by more than one person, some of which are problematic.
 As Katagiri Roshi says, “That is the general understanding, in Japan and in China, about this.”

 Western historical scholarship may be catching on to this point of view.
 John R. McRae’s *The Northern School and the Formation of Early Ch’an Buddhism* provides a compelling look at the history behind the composition of the *Platform Sutra*.
 Here we learn – to summarize briefly – that the entire notion of a “Northern School” and “Southern School” was basically the invention of one person: the monk Shen Hui, who (like National Teacher Dazheng) claimed to be a disciple of the Sixth Ancestor, Hui Neng.
 (Shen Hui should not be confused with Shen Hsiu, the alleged author of the “brush it clean” verse.)
 Shen Hui, we learn, essentially weaponized the concept of “sudden enlightenment” as a means to attract religious followers, and probably invented the poetry contest story as a means to that end.
 So successful was Shen Hui in presenting his simplistic version of Zen, that for hundreds of years the Buddhist establishment essentially avoided discussing the practice of Zen meditation in public, for fear of being accused of the so-called “gradualist fallacy.”